 People have gone to great lengths to distinguish Covid-19 from the flu when in fact the comparison is accurate in terms of symptoms as well as who is at risk of dying from the virus.
 The flu has never killed 200,000 people in the United States but the flu is seasonal.
 An estimate of 80,000 people died of the flu in the 2017-2018 flu season, the bulk of which occurred during a 12 week period, whereas Covid-19 statistics represent about 30 weeks.
 There is also a vaccine for the flu and the bulk of recipients are people who are at risk for complications if infected.
 The vaccine is typically about 60% effective, meaning without the vaccine the flu could potentially kill well over 100,000 people in a flu season.
 Without a vaccine if the flu lasted as long as Covid-19 has a bad flu season could produce comparable numbers over that span.

-All of this was known in March when restrictions began and probably before that being that virus had already been in Wuhan for three months.
+All of this was known in March when restrictions began and probably before that being that the virus had already been in Wuhan for three months.

-I’m the only one who recognizes the contradiction between the actual danger of the virus and the promoted exaggerated danger.
+I’m not the only one who recognizes the contradiction between the actual danger of the virus and the promoted exaggerated danger.
 Unfortunately even those who take the position that the danger is exaggerated and the restrictions are unnecessary typically do so without the ability to articulate why the danger is exaggerated, why restrictions are unnecessary, and why the restrictions are illegal.
 Their aversion to the popular misconceptions are a product of either their own material interests being affected, or their subscription to different authorities who have an interest in opposing restrictions.
 As usual, people on both sides are committed to strong opinions about an issue that neither understands.
 Instead of the debate being substantive about the risk of being infected, the debate evolves with whatever new item is introduced into the subject.
 Mask effectiveness, testing accuracy, the extent to which the death toll has been inflated, forced vaccination conspiracy theories, the effectiveness of drug treatment, among other issues that draw attention away from the root controversy which is individual risk if infected.
 (7)

 7: If people understood the basis for why they should be opposed to restrictions they wouldn’t be arguing the effectiveness of masks because it undermines the point that the virus is not a danger.
 It doesn’t matter if masks effective because what it is or is not preventing is not a danger either way, and by arguing effectiveness it legitimizes the position that the virus is dangerous.
 The same as Trump supporters believe and promote the idea that hydroxychloroquine is an effective treatment for Covid 19.
 In doing so danger is legitimized by implying that finding a treatment is priority.
 Most substantively, those who have taken issue with the accuracy of testing fail to realize how they are directly arguing against their own position.
 The case mortality rate was held artificially high because of a lack of testing, where those who were not in groups that were at risk for complications through at least May displaying symptoms of Covid-19 were not tested.
 The increase in testing since about August with a decrease in hospitalizations and deaths is evidence that the virus is less dangerous than was projected when there were fewer tests.
 People take positions against information that supports their position.
 Academics see these controversies as opportunities to obtain funding for research and media opportunities where they can publish papers about the effectiveness of masks, treatment, and test accuracy which adds to the befuddlement of the herd.